emericg/SmartServoFramework/README.md

 * ex_simple: Control up to four servos with your keyboard using the 'Simple API'.
 * ex_simple_threaded: ex_simple variant, with servos actions and keyboard handled in two separate threads.
-* ex_controller: Control four servos with your keyboard using the 'Controller API'.
+* ex_controller: Control four servos with your keyboard using the 'Managed API'.
 * ex_sinus_control: Control a servo with sinusoid curve for both speed and position.
 * ex_advance_scanner: Scan serial ports for Dynamixel servos, for all IDs and all (but configurable) serial port speeds.